 High incidence with VUT;

-Growth of occupational pathology;
+Increase in occupational pathology;

-Evaluation of the activities of medical institutions;
+Assessment of the activities of treatment and preventive institutions;

-Increasing the follow-up period to 5 years or more improves the statistical significance of the study and makes it possible to perform a more in-depth analysis of VL.
-But this, on the other hand, increases the complexity of the study, creates additional difficulties in identifying the real state of working conditions for the initial period of the study in a retrospective analysis of the incidence of TD.
+Increasing the observation period to 5 years or more makes it possible to increase the statistical reliability of the study and makes it possible to perform a more in-depth analysis of VL.
+But this, on the other hand, increases the labor intensity of the study and creates additional difficulties in identifying the real state of working conditions at the initial period of the study in a retrospective analysis of morbidity with VUT.

-Since statistically significant differences in the levels of morbidity in the compared groups of workers are the main evidence of the influence of unfavorable working conditions on their morbidity, the correct choice and formation of these groups is of decisive importance.
-They should differ in terms of working conditions, the impact of which on VL is supposed to be studied, but be equal (or similar) in terms of other factors affecting workers (medical care, travel to work, food, etc.) Forming groups based on professional characteristics, it is necessary to focus not only on the name of the profession, but also take into account specific production conditions, as well as the homogeneity of groups in terms of rhythm of work, work schedule and number of night shifts, pay and other issues of labor organization.
-A more complete consideration of these and other factors in the formation of homogeneous groups makes it possible to reveal significant differences in smaller groups, which may not appear if the groups are not homogeneous.
+Since statistically significant differences in the morbidity levels of the compared groups of workers are the main evidence of the influence of unfavorable working conditions on their morbidity, the correct selection and formation of these groups is of decisive importance.
+They should differ in working conditions, the influence of which on VN is supposed to be studied, but be equal (or similar) in other factors affecting workers (medical care, travel to work, food, etc.) By forming groups based on professional characteristics, it is necessary to focus not only on the name of the profession, but also take into account specific production conditions, as well as the homogeneity of groups in terms of the rhythm of work, work schedule and number of night shifts, pay and other issues of labor organization.
+A more complete account of these and other factors when forming homogeneous groups makes it possible to identify reliable differences in smaller teams that may not appear if the homogeneity of the groups is not observed.

 Section 7